Expensive and cozy couches being damaged by our furry friends is probably the last thing you want.

-Does your dog love sleeping on your couch?
-If so, it’s possible your dog is digging it to make it more warm and cozy.
+Does your dog love to sleep on your couch?
+If so, your dog may be digging it to make it more warm and cozy.

-Dogs usually dig couches to try and create their own den.
+Dogs are ancestrally den-animals.
 This is an instinctual habit that has been passed on from ancestors.
-Dogs are ancestrally den-animals.
+Dogs usually dig couches to try and create their den.

 They may dig and move in circles to make their sleeping spaces more comfortable.
 This tendency is observed in the wild as well!

-This is comparable to our tendency of puffing up pillows before sleeping.
+This is comparable to our tendency to puff up pillows before sleeping.

 Reason 7: To Mark Their Territory

 This is more common in the wild.
-But, domesticated animals do this as well owing to their primal instincts.
+But, domesticated animals also do this, owing to their primal instincts.

 Did you know a dog’s paws have glands that bear its unique smell?
-So when you see a torn threadbare couch, your dog is actually marking its new territory.
+So when you see a torn, threadbare couch, your dog is marking its new territory.

 Reason 8: Maternal Behavior

-It’s very common for a dog to scratch or dig your couch during pregnancy.
+It’s common for a dog to scratch or digs your couch during pregnancy.
 This is a hormonal response to create a sort of nest for the coming puppies.

 It’s best not to interrupt her at this.
-Instead, rejoice at the thought of new puppers blessing your home!
+Instead, rejoice at the thought of a new puppy blessing your home!

 So, here’s a small tip for you.
 After the 5th week of pregnancy, your mommy-dog will require 10% more energy.
 During this time, consider healthy treats like carrots for your dogs.